clitetailor/react-epic/docs/CounterExample.md

 ## Store and shared state

 What if you want to store the state app somewhere far.
-Where you can access it latter at any other place at any time?
+Where you can access it later at any other place?

 Here is how we lift the state up to the store: